Third-party testing laboratory instruments have requirements for sending samples, do you know?

 (1) Flammable, explosive, poisonous and corrosive samples must be specified.

-(2) In order to ensure accurate and reliable analysis results, the sample is required to be completely dissolved without mechanical impurities; for samples that have not been formulated with a solution, please indicate the solvent, and for samples that have been formulated with a solution, please indicate the concentration.
+(2) In order to ensure accurate and reliable analysis results, the sample is required to be completely dissolved without mechanical impurities; for samples that have not been formulated with solutions, please indicate the solvent, and for samples that have been formulated with solutions, please indicate the concentration.

 (3) Please provide the structural formula, molecular weight or functional groups of the sample as much as possible in order to select the ionization method; if there are special requirements, please provide specific experimental conditions.

-(4) When liquid chromatography-mass spectrometry is used, all buffer systems are prepared with volatile buffers such as acetic acid, ammonium acetate, and tetrabutylammonium hydroxide.
-For those who require quantitative analysis, please provide standard reference materials.
+(4) Liquid chromatography-mass spectrometry, all buffer systems are prepared with volatile buffers such as acetic acid, ammonium acetate, tetrabutylammonium hydroxide, etc. For those who require quantitative analysis, please provide standard reference materials.

 6. Time-of-flight mass spectrometer: